-The liquidity of AGL and its U.S. Holding Companies is largely dependent on dividends and other distributions from their operating subsidiaries (see "- Insurance Subsidiaries - Distributions from Insurance Subsidiaries" below for a description of dividend and other capital distribution restrictions) and their access to external financing.
+The liquidity of AGL and its U.S. Holding Companies is largely dependent on dividends, stock redemptions and other distributions from their operating subsidiaries (see "- Insurance Subsidiaries - Distributions from Insurance Subsidiaries" below) and access to external financing.
 The operating liquidity requirements of AGL and the U.S. Holding Companies include: